tatumio/doc/docs/rpc/stellar-rpc-documentation/getTransactionOperations.md

 - `includeFailed` (boolean, optional):
   An optional parameter to include failed operations.
 If set to true, failed operations will be included in the results.
 Defaults to false.

-- `join` (boolean, optional):
+- `join` (string, optional):
-    Set to transactions to include the transactions which created each of the operations in the response.
+  Set this parameter to "transactions" in the query to include the transactions which created each of the operations in the response.
+It is not required and is used to enrich the response with transaction details pertinent to the operations.

 ## Response Object